 From there, they can access all the applications they need within seconds.
 There are no more waiting days (or even weeks) for the approvals and access they need to do their jobs.

 It also comes with essential identity management features that allow administrators to see who’s accessing what and where they’re accessing it from, ensuring devices and sensitive information are secure at all times.

-Most businesses use it in conjunction with Jamf Now, Jamf Now Plus, or Jamf Pro for complete identity and device management capabilities.
+Most businesses use it in conjunction with Jamf Now or Jamf Pro for complete identity and device management capabilities.
 However, you don’t have to use them together if you don’t need to.

-The best part is that there’s zero set up required.
-You don’t need an in-house team to manage your devices and the management dashboard is easy enough for anyone to pick up in just a few minutes.
+The best part is that there’s zero setup required.
+You don’t need an in-house team to manage your devices.
+The management dashboard is easy enough for anyone to pick up in just a few minutes.

 - Customizable inventory dashboards

 - Endpoint security monitoring